gr3p1p3/transparent-proxy/README.md

 #### Session-Instance

 The Session-Instance is an Object containing info/data about Tunnel.
-It has following useful attributes/methods:
+It has following useful attributes and methods:

 - isHttps - Is session encrypted.
+- request - The Request-Object containing info about current request.
+- response - The Response-Object containing info about current response.

 - getTunnelStats() - Get Stats for this tunnel
 - getId() - Get Own ID-Session
 - isAuthenticated() - Is the session authenticated by user or not.
-- request - The Request-Object containing info about current request.
-- response - The Response-Object containing info about current response.

 ## .getBridgedConnections()